Mohamad-sakib/step-journey/presentation.md

 ## sad moment

 - while dheeraj bhiya left
-- when someone got terminated
+- when some of our peers got terminated

 ## didn't like

-- pg food
+- pg food, learnt adaptability

 ## ganesh sir